 It is important to consult a physician if any symptoms are experienced on a persistent basis.

 - Change in voice sound or hoarseness

-- Pain in the throat, mouth, and neck area
+- Pain in the throat, mouth, ear, face, chin, or neck area

 - Swelling of the jaw, eyes, or chin